-The process known as CD Burning of Windows XP disabling tool for DVD MULTI Drive or Disable native CD recording on the DVD MULTI Drive or Panasonic CD Burning disabling tool for Drive belongs to software RAMAsst Application or CD Burning of Windows XP disabling tool for DVD MULTI Drive by Matsushita Electric Industrial Co. (www.panasonic.co.jp/global) or Panasonic (www.panasonic.com).
+The process known as CD Burning of Windows XP disabling tool for DVD MULTI Drive or Panasonic CD Burning disabling tool for Drive belongs to software CD Burning of Windows XP disabling tool for DVD MULTI Drive or RAMAsst Application by Matsushita Electric Industrial Co. (www.panasonic.co.jp/global) or Panasonic (www.panasonic.com).

 RAMASST.exe is not a Windows core file.
-The file is a file without information about the developer of this file.
+The file is a file with no information about its developer.
 The program has no visible window.
 The file is an unknown file in the Windows folder.
-The program starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders, HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
-RAMASST.exe is able to record inputs.
-Therefore the technical security rating is 63% dangerous, however also read the users reviews.
+The program starts when Windows starts (see Registry key: MACHINE\User Shell Folders, User Shell Folders).
+RAMASST.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 63% dangerous, however you should also read the user reviews.

 Recommended: Identify RAMASST.exe related errors

 Important: Some malware disguises itself as RAMASST.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the RAMASST.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.